Last Updated on

 Ways to buy with no money

-You can also buy a rental property as an owner occupant, live in the home a year and then rent out the property.
+You can also buy a rental property as an owner-occupant, live in the home a year and then rent out the property.
 This technique definitely saves upfront cash, but your payments will be higher due to higher loan amounts and mortgage insurance.
 This makes it harder to cash flow, because of the higher payments.

-Another owner-occupant strategy is to buy a multifamily property and live in one of the units.
+House hacking is another owner-occupant strategy is to buy a multifamily property and live in one of the units.
 If you buy a 1-4 unit property, you can get an owner occupant loan if you live in one of the units.
 You could move out and rent the unit after one year or continue to live there.

 Seller financing can also be used to reduce the amount of cash needed to buy a rental.
 The problem with seller financing is finding a seller willing to loan money back to you.
 If you can find seller financing in my experience, the sellers willing to do this are looking for top dollar on their properties and I want a great deal when I buy.